sendinblue/APIv3-csharp-library/docs/ResellerApi.md

             // Configuration.Default.AddApiKeyPrefix("partner-key", "Bearer");

             var apiInstance = new ResellerApi();
-            var childAuthKey = childAuthKey_example;  // string | auth key of reseller's child
-            var domainName = domainName_example;  // string | Pass the existing domain that needs to be deleted
+            var childIdentifier = childIdentifier_example;  // string | Either auth key or id of reseller's child var domainName = domainName_example;  // string | Pass the existing domain that needs to be deleted

             try
             {
-                // Delete the sender domain of the reseller child based on the childAuthKey and domainName passed apiInstance.DeleteChildDomain(childAuthKey, domainName);
+                // Delete the sender domain of the reseller child based on the childIdentifier and domainName passed apiInstance.DeleteChildDomain(childIdentifier, domainName);
             }
             catch (Exception e)
             {